astar-security/Lestat/README.md

 ![](https://3.bp.blogspot.com/-PF5wQWEREK0/U_DS_eJM8nI/AAAAAAAAAVw/ack4TeHRyME/s1600/033.jpg)
 Check robustness of your (their) Active Directory accounts passwords

-See the wiki for the complete guide : https://github.com/astar-security/Lestat/wiki

 ## What it does
 You give it a file of `user:password` lines that you cracked.
 It will give you: